 Advertisers are also feeling the heat, and that pressure is coming not just from the economy but from consumers themselves.
 In a polarized political climate, it’s easy for brands to run afoul of audience opinion when it comes to current events and risk alienating some of their customers.

-The recent boycotts are a good example of this issue: While some brands rolling back DEI programs may have done so in response to the shifting state of US politics, these businesses have unintentionally turned off customers who consider these policies when making purchasing decisions.
-According to eMarketer, 77% of shoppers were willing to stop buying from brands that aren’t supporting diversity, leading brands to feel pressure to commit further to DEI initiatives.
+While some brands rolling back DEI programs may have done so in response to the shifting state of US politics, these businesses have unintentionally turned off customers who consider these policies when making purchasing decisions.
+According to eMarketer, 77% of shoppers were willing to stop buying from brands that aren’t supporting diversity.

-Some even see the current economic uncertainty as a chance to future-proof their businesses by investing in brand growth while competitors might be pulling back.
+Some brands are viewing the current economic uncertainty as an opportunity to future-proof their businesses by investing in brand growth while competitors might be pulling back.
 Brands are exploring shifts in media spend rather than cutting budgets outright, including increasing investment in upper-funnel marketing like OTT (over-the-top streaming ads) and retail media.

 There’s increasing interest in channels that offer more flexibility and control (like digital out-of-home and programmatic buying) versus more rigid commitments like linear TV upfronts.

-What brands can do to prepare for economic challenges
+What brands can do to prepare for economic uncertainty

 Brands looking to reach shoppers in the current economic climate will need to adapt to their audiences’ changing needs and shopping habits.